 The International Spy Museum can be found at a state-of-the-art facility in L’Enfant Plaza, located in the Southwest Waterfront.
-The state-of-the-art museum offers enough spy-related intrigue and interactive fun to fill an entire day.
-The museum is open from 10 a.m. - 7 p.m. during the week while on the weekends it stays open until 8 p.m.
+The modern museum offers enough spy-related intrigue and interactive fun to fill an entire day.
+The museum is open from 9 a.m. - 7 p.m. during the week while on the weekends it stays open until 8 p.m.

-Read on for more reasons why you should visit the re-imagined attraction that will help the entire family discover the fascinating world of espionage.
+Read on for more reasons why you should visit the attraction that will help the entire family discover the fascinating world of espionage.
 Check out the museum's website for more information and to purchase your tickets today.

 The International Spy Museum is a total of 140,000 square feet (almost 3 football fields), which allows for a stellar in-depth experience.
 In addition to the massive exhibition space and interactive elements, the museum offers 5,500 square feet of rotating exhibit space on its third floor.
 In short: there’s lots and lots of new stuff to see at one of the city’s most technologically advanced museums.